aduffy70/Protocols/RAD-seq_protocol.md

 ### Perform the ligation:

-12 ul reaction (once again, prepare mastermix of 120% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips).
+12 ul reaction (once again, prepare master mix of 120% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips).

 In each reaction:
   * 9 ul of digested DNA
   * 1 ul of EcoRI adaptors (contain barcodes, NOT in master mix!)
-  * 2uL Master Mix:
+  * 2 uL Ligation Master Mix
-    * 0.2 ul of T4 DNA ligase
-    * 1 ul of MseI adaptor
-    * 0.12 ul ligase 10x buffer
-    * 0.7 ul dH2O

 Seal the plate, vibrate plate over vortex, centrifuge, and incubate in PCR machine for 1 hrs at 23C.

 ## PCR on ligated fragments

-Prepare a mastermix of 120% needed volume (or optionally, two master mixes for two plates to reduce stochastic pcr variations):
+Prepare a master mix of 120% needed volume (or optionally, two master mixes for two plates to reduce stochastic pcr variations):

 In each reaction:
   * 2uL ligated DNA
-  * 18uL Master Mix:
+  * 18uL PCR Master Mix
-    * 8 ul H2O
-    * 4 ul 5x buffer
-    * 4 ul dNTPs
-    * 0.4 ul MgCl2
-    * 1.3 ul primer mix (primer1 + primer2)
-    * 0.2 ul Taq (iProof)
-    * 0.15 ul DMSO

 20 ul reaction, in PCR machine: 98C for 30 sec, 30 cycles of: 98C for 20sec, 60C for 30sec, 72C for 40sec, final extension at 72C for 10 min.